Connect with others who understand.

 1. Choose a small area of skin that isn’t currently affected by eczema.

-2. Spread a thin layer of Neosporin on this area and wait a few hours.
+2. Apply a thin layer of Neosporin on this area and wait a few hours.

-3. If your skin doesn’t react, then you may be able to use Neosporin over a larger section of skin.
+4. If your skin still doesn’t react to the Neosporin, try applying Neosporin on a larger section of skin.

 Talk With Others Who Understand

-On MyEczemaTeam, the social network for people with eczema and their loved ones, more than 48,000 members come together to ask questions, give advice, and share their stories with others who understand life with eczema.
+MyEczemaTeam is the social network for people with eczema and their loved ones.
+On MyEczemaTeam, more than 54,000 members come together to ask questions, give advice, and share their stories with others who understand life with eczema.

 Are you considering Neosporin for eczema?
+Have you tried it before?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Sarah Winfrey is a writer at MyHealthTeam.
 Learn more about her here.